-In 2018 he launched ‘Farmer Time’ (formerly called ‘FaceTime a Farmer’ which pairs farmers with school classes; currently over 5,000 school children video call to their paired farmer every fortnight to link curriculum learning with life on the farm.
-Tom is a confident speaker, addressing groups such as the Young Farmers, livestock societies, and several community groups.
+In 2018 he launched ‘Farmer Time’ (formerly called ‘FaceTime a Farmer’) which pairs farmers with school classes; currently over 10,000 school children video call to their paired farmer every fortnight to link curriculum learning with life on the farm.
+Tom is a confident speaker, addressing groups such as the Young Farmers, livestock societies, and community groups.
 He is Chairman of the East of England Farming Conference, and the Peterborough NFU branch, and recently appeared on television as one of the farmers featured on “Born Mucky” on the Discovery Network giving viewers an insight in to the highlights and hardships of life on the farm.

-Life outside farming sees a range of passions including counselling, church, a recently established orchard, and exploring the British Isles with his wife, Lisa
+Outside farming Tom has a range of passions including counselling, church, a recently established orchard, and exploring the British Isles with his wife, Lisa